This topic provides a rare opportunity to talk to both of the groups I help on a daily basis: US expat entrepreneurs and non-US entrepreneurs.

 Whether or not you’re subject to US tax depends on what you do in the US.
 Click here for an article that explains exactly how US tax works for non-US entrepreneurs.

-Read that article for all the details, but here’s the bottom line: you’re only subject to US tax if you have your own people on the ground in the US running your business.
+Read that article for all the details, but here’s the bottom line: you’re only subject to US tax on income from an active business if you have your own people on the ground in the US running your business.
 If you run your business while you and your employees are entirely outside the US, then you won’t owe any US tax on income from your business.

 Whether or not you bank in the US doesn’t change that analysis one bit.
 Receiving payments from clients or customers into a US bank account doesn’t make you subject to US tax when your activities in the US otherwise wouldn’t.

 You Won’t even Pay US Tax on Interest

 Even better, you’re normally subject to US tax on any interest income you receive from US sources.
 However, there’s a special rule that exempts interest you receive on bank deposits.

 After all, if you have money you want to keep in US banks, the US doesn’t want to discourage you from doing that by taxing you on the interest income.

 Now, of course, these days ordinary bank accounts don’t pay any interest (or pay only enough to buy a cup of coffee per year).
 But, this exemption at least shows that banking in the US doesn’t cause any US tax problems all by itself.

 Let’s turn to US citizens who live outside the US and operate a business through a non-US corporation.
 Click here for an article that explains exactly why a non-US corporation is often the best structure in this situation.